albertito/libjio/doc/guide.rst

 An essential part of the library is taking care of recovering from crashes and be able to assure a file is consistent.
-When you're working with the file, this is taking care of; but what when you first open it?
+When you're working with the file, this is taking care of; but what about when you first open it?
 To answer that question, the library provides you with a function named *jfsck()*, which checks the integrity of a file and makes sure that everything is consistent.